What are Alerts in MT4, and How to Use Them?

 The following picture shows a practical example where entry point has been defined based on "Three Indians" pattern.

-Area of successful market entry is marked in blue, and the alert has been set next to it.
+Area of successful market entry is marked in gray, and the alert has been set next to it.

 In any case, you shouldn’t put a lot of time into setting alerts – set only those alerts that really matters.
 The tool must be used as intended.

 Download more alerts for a terminal